spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 # Overview

-The Private Cloud Gateway (PCG) supports private cloud and data center environments.
-Its function is similar to that of a reverse proxy.
-The PCG facilitates connectivity between Palette and a private cloud that exists behind a NAT gateway or firewall.
+The Private Cloud Gateway (PCG) enables support for private cloud or data center environments.
+The primary function of the PCG is to facilitate connectivity between Palette and a private cloud behind a NAT gateway or firewall.
 The PCG traverses any NAT gateways or firewalls to establish a permanent connection with Palette.
+In this way, the function of the PCG is similar to that of a reverse proxy.

 PCG is a Kubernetes cluster responsible for supporting Palette in a private network environment.
 All host clusters deployed through Palette will communicate with PCG.